adamzv/TP1-project/README.md

 5) Run `php artisan migrate:fresh --seed` to generate DB tables with data or `php artisan migrate` or `php artisan migrate --seed` to migrate tables and again run seeders

-6) Run `php artisan passport:keys` to generate files and keys required for Laravel Passport
+6) Run `php artisan passport:keys` (or `php artisan passport:install`) to generate files and keys required for Laravel Passport

 Notes: